mconnat/rats/README.md

 You have to defend the groceries against the survivalists.

-Move with ZQSD / WASD / :arrow_up: :arrow_left: :arrow_down: :arrow_right:
+Move with ZQSD / WASD / directional arrows

 To win, you have to protect the groceries until the backup arrives (120 seconds).